boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

     ![Configuration](https://github.com/bold-bi/embedded-bi-samples/assets/129487075/cd177ca7-2218-47c4-a05e-2a60a545a1a0)

- * Open the Administration Site Settings page in Bold BI Server.
-Under `Authentication`, select the `General` tab and enable `Enable Default Authentication`, then `save` the changes.
+ * Open the Administration Site Settings page in `Bold BI Server`.
+Under `Authentication`, select the `General` tab and enable `Enable Default Authentication`, then `save` the changes. (ex: http://localhost:50000/bi/site/site1)

     ![Admin Authentication](https://github.com/bold-bi/embedded-bi-samples/assets/129487075/a4530a87-1708-453e-9a68-e8c3f7f3b998)